 Assisted by a three-page photo-story in "Yachting Magazine", news of the Boston outfit’s activities spread and other clubs began to plan along the same lines.
 In June 1913 Charles F. Chapman associate editor of "Motor Boating Magazine", gave the idea a full–page display, and additional interest was generated.
 On 12 November 1913, the Boston Yacht Club called together 30 delegates, representing 70 clubs and associations of powerboat owners at the New York Yacht Club to consider the formation of Power Squadrons.
 Cdr Upton explained the reasons which led to his forming the Boston Yacht Club Power Squadron and told of what was being accomplished in instructing power yachtsmen on the rules of the road and handling of their boats.
 A second Conference Committee meeting was held on 2 February 1914 and the final work of organizing and launching United States Power Squadrons was accomplished.

 Birmingham Power Squadron was chartered in 1963.
-Their burgee with the seahorse pictured above represents the Bloomfield Hunt Club where they first held meetings.
+Our burgee with the seahorse, shown below, represents the Bloomfield Hunt Club where they first held meetings.
 The three stars represent the three parent squadrons, Detroit, Grosse Pointe and Mount Clemens, from which we were formed.
 The blue background represents the waters of Southeastern Michigan, inland and Great Lakes where we do most of our boating.
 In 2018 we officially adopted our assumed name of America’s Boating Club - Birmingham Squadron.
 We are still a unit of the United States Power Squadrons but our new name better reflects who and what we are.

 Our publication, The Bilge Chatter, is distributed to our members from September to June and includes schedules of activities, member articles, meeting announcements, and other items of general interest.

 Our major activities involve boating education and social activities design to generate fun for participating members.
 While we have a full navigational and boat related curriculum available to our members, we also offer free Boating class sessions to the public each year.
 Our locations for these classes are presently in Pontiac, Bloomfield, Troy, and Harrison Twp.
 See our Boating Class Schedule for more information about current public Boating classes.